MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/sales-price-resolution.md

 ms.author: rumant
 ---

-#  Determine sales prices for project estimates and actuals
+#  Determine sales prices for project-based estimates and actuals

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_